Promoting the understanding of nature and the protection of wildlife

 Chipmunks are often caught by cats or dogs, or they may survive being hit by a car.
 These animals need to be rescued.

 It is common to encounter baby birds in the spring and summer.
 As the little birds learn to fly, they spend a lot of time on the ground.

 Gray squirrels nest twice a year, in late winter and summer.
 They commonly have litters of three or four pups.

 We only endorse humane and well-informed wildlife specialists in the Triangle area.

-Fawns are born April – July, the majority born in June.
+Fawns are born April – July, with the majority born in June.

-Raccoons, Foxes, Coyotes, Bats, Skunks and other Rabies Vector require advanced training and the handler to be inoculated for rabies.
+Raccoons, Foxes, Bats, Skunks and other Rabies Vector Species (RVS) require advanced training and the handler to be inoculated for rabies.